alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 <a href="/static/grays_valley.jpg"><img src="/static/grays_valley.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

 3/4th of a mile in, the trail began to incline more.
-After the first steep climb, we all felt the burning sensation in our legs, the shortness of breath, and the sweat forming on our backs.
+After the first steep climb, we were feeling the burning sensation in our legs, the shortness of breath, and the sweat forming on our backs.
 The weather had warmed up considerably and we were down to t-shirts and shorts at this point.

 As we ventured further along, the switchbacks became more frequent and the trail grew steeper.
-The well groomed gravel we walked on earlier were replaced with uneven rocks and boulders.
+The well groomed gravel we walked on earlier had transformed into uneven rocks and boulders.
 On my hikes in the past, I've always been surrounded by trees, mountains, and bugs.
 It's a cool sight when you look up and just see a rock quarry around you.

 <a href="/static/grays_climb.jpg"><img src="/static/grays_climb.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

 ###At The Top###

 We made it to the top of Gray's Peak around 11:20 am.
 For some reason, I expected it to be more.. majestic.
 Where were the rays of light from heaven, the singing angels, and the friendly animals that ate from our palms?
-Instead, all we were greeted with was the booming sound of thunder from the rain clouds heading towards us.
+Instead, all we were greeted with were booming sounds of thunder from the rain clouds heading towards us.
 Nonetheless, the view was breathtaking and I couldn't have been more proud of us making it up there.

 <a href="/static/grays_victory.jpg"><img src="/static/grays_victory.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

 I read somewhere that air temperature drops an average of 5 degrees for every 1000 feet gained.
 I believe that now.
-With how windy the summit was and the clouds blocking the sun, it turned chilly fast.
+And with how windy it was on the summit and the rain clouds blocking the sun, it turned chilly fast.

 ###To The Next Peak###